The Green Archer (1925 serial): Plot

 As described in a film magazine review, a young woman who believes Abel Bellamy, a recluse millionaire, has kidnaped and for eighteen years has held prisoner another young woman, tries to prove her suspicion by searching the grounds of a medieval castle on the millionaire's estate.
 The mansion had been moved stone by stone from its original location in England to the United States.
 Her quest leads her into numerous hazardous adventures and into a romance with a young officer of the state troops.
 During the hunt several persons are killed by a mysterious archer, whose identity is not learned until the millionaire's castle is finally besieged.
 The young woman's romance leads to her marriage with the troop officer.

 Preservation

 The film no longer exists in complete form.
-Only the third, fourth and fifth chapters still exist of the original ten-part serial, preserved in the UCLA Film and Television Archive.
+Only the third, fourth and fifth chapters still exist of the original ten-part serial, preserved in the UCLA Film & Television Archive.